Discover how to implement fair performance management, set clear goals, provide feedback, and boost productivity with effective evaluation systems.

-Human Resources departments are intuitively powered by empathy and interpersonal skills.
-And this remains true, yet the companies require multiple documents to ensure the smooth and efficient operations.
-That’s why we delivered a list of documents maintained by HR.
+Human Resources departments are inherently driven by empathy and interpersonal skills, which remain crucial.
+However, companies also require multiple documents, such as the employee handbook and offer letters, to ensure smooth and efficient operations.
+That’s why we have delivered a list of documents maintained by HR, including multiple handbooks.

-One of the key challenges for Human Resources departments around the world is to deliver measurable and consistent proof of their performance.
-Some aspects of work can be reflected in churn or new employee acquisition.
-On the other hand, though, the HR dept is in charge of multiple day-to-day activities that deliver little to no opportunity for providing a quantifiable output.
+One of the key challenges for Human Resources departments worldwide is delivering measurable and consistent proof of their performance.
+Some aspects of their work can be reflected in metrics like employee turnover or new employee acquisition.
+However, the HR department is also in charge of numerous day-to-day activities that offer little to no opportunity for quantification.

-It is the HR depts responsibility to build the culture or maintain the smooth day to day work of employees.
-And this is what all the procedures codified in HR documentation are delivered for.
-If the procedure is properly designed and followed, all the non-measurable goals of the HR dept are met.
-And if not – the procedure is the codified instruction that can be updated if the bottleneck is spotted.
+It is the HR department's responsibility to build the company culture and ensure the smooth daily functioning of employees.
+This is the purpose of the procedures codified in HR documentation, including the employee handbook or important HR documents providing information about employment terms.
+If a procedure is properly designed and followed, the non-measurable goals of the HR department are met.
+If not, the procedure provides a codified instruction that can be updated should any bottlenecks be identified.

-Documents and procedures serve also as a guide and day-to-day support for the department, providing references and sources for their operations.
+Documents and procedures also serve as a guide and provide day-to-day support for the department, offering references and resources for their operations.
+The employee handbook and offer letters are key examples of such vital documents.

 Essential documents required for HR departments

-There are many documents and document templates that every HR team may need.
-Just no name the key ones:
+There are many documents and document templates that are essential for a well-functioning HR department.
+Just to name a few HR forms:

 What is a job profile?